microsoft/AppCenter-Test-Appium-Java-Extensions/README.md

 <dependency>
     <groupId>com.xamarin.testcloud</groupId>
     <artifactId>appium</artifactId>
-    <version>1.0-SNAPSHOT</version>
+    <version>1.0</version>
 </dependency>
 ```

-This will make sure the enhanced Android and iOS drivers are avacompile time.
+This will make sure the enhanced Android and iOS drivers are available on compile time.

 Step 2

-Copy [this xml snippet](https://gist.github.com/skovsboll/bd49d271662254dfc74efa4e6c6ad646) into your `pom.xml` inside the `<project>` tag.

-Step 3

 Import these packages into your tests: